 How to register, claim and manage your trust on the TRS

-We guide you through the online steps so the paperwork feels straightforward and stays secure.
+We guide you through the online steps so the process feels straightforward and your trust records stay secure and up to date.

 Setting up Government Gateway access as an organisation

-Only the lead trustee can claim the record.
-If you use an agent on behalf of trustees, give clear written authority.
+Only the lead trustee — or their appointed agent — can claim the TRS record.
+If you use an agent to act on behalf of the trustees, you must provide clear written authority for them to do so.

 Submitting registration and obtaining a UTR or URN